February 10

 Traction Boards

-If you live in an area that experiences heavy snow, you’ll want some kind of traction board.
+If you live in an area that experiences heavy snow, you’ll want some traction board.
 You can find many varieties of these simple devices.
 Usually made of heavy-duty plastic, they have raised treads and vary in length from two to four feet.
 If you’re an off-road enthusiast, you probably already have them.
 If not, traction boards are a must-have for winter weather.

 You simply wedge them under the front of your tires mired in snow, slush, mud, or sand.
 The board will catch your tire’s tread and provide the traction to get you unstuck.
 These boards can cost between $75 to $100 on the low end and upwards of $300 for a top-quality set.
 But, if they get you unstuck just once, they’ve paid for themselves when you consider the cost of a tow truck pulling you out of trouble.